rachelnertia/rachelnertia.github.io/_drafts/factory_with_lambda.md

 );
 ```

 It's not quite as compact as <code>REGISTER_TYPE(Player)</code>, but you gain a lot of flexibility this way without having to go to the bother of writing out a big ObjectFactory subclass.
 You can bind more than just lambdas to std::functions: you can bind ordinary functions, member functions, any 'callable object'.
-One could use an alternative to std::function, as there are tradeoffs to consider, but this works for me, for now.
+One could use an alternative to std::function, like regular old function pointers, or roll your own callback wrapper, and maybe there's a performance gain to be made there.
+Compared to the way Guillaume does it, it's always going to be a tradeoff between virtual method calls and a slightly different kind of pointer-following.

-If you wanna argue about performance: I am not likely to be using my object factory thousands of times per frame, and I bet the overhead of finding the necessary ObjectFactory from the map outweighs the overhead of the function call.
-The Object Factory pattern is never meant to be used in performance-critical situations, but for flexibility and decoupling.
-At any rate, this is a tradeoff between virtual method calls and a slightly different kind of pointer-following.
+On the other hand, I am not likely to be using my object factory thousands of times per frame, and the overhead of the map lookup outweighs the overhead of the function call.
+The Object Factory pattern is not for performance-critical situations, but for flexibility and decoupling.

 As a final note: I'm using a std::unordered_map instead of a regular std::map because lookup is faster with an unordered_map.
 Iteration over the values is slower, but that is not what I'm going to be doing more of.

-[^1]: I feel a bit weird about calling things 'side projects' but I guess it's accurate for as long as my 'main' project is what I'm developing at my day job.